International Family Violence and Child Victimization Research Conference

 The conference is usually attended by a wide range ofprofessionals and graduate students from psychology, sociology, psychiatry, social work, nursing, women's studies, law, criminology, criminal justice, anthropology, medicine, public health, and child development.
 Students are encouraged to attend and present.
 It is an excellent opportunity to meet and learn from people working on a wide-range of violence-related topics in a wide range of settings.

 These conferences are sponsored by the Family Research Laboratory and Crimes against Children Research Center at the University of New Hampshire.
 They are part of an ongoing series of conferences on all aspects of family violence and child victimization dating back to 1981.

 How do I submit a paper?
 When you have a submission ready, you can submit it through this website.
-We will accept submissions starting in November of 2017 and through March, 2018.
+We typically accept submissions starting in November and running through March.
 We have moved up the opening of the submission window in order to accommodate people who need to submit early in order to arrange travel funds or visas.